sol239/java-fi/README.md

 ### `bt`
 **Usage:** `bt [OPTION]...`
-The command to backtest strategies.
+The commands to backtest strategies.
 For more info look into `USER.md`.
 Does not support backtesting multiple tables at once.
 **Example:** `TODO`
 **Options:**